bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

 #### Version 1.0.x
-- Added field group slug to field group wrapper on edit post screen, so you can style different field groups differently.
+- Added: Added field group slug to field group wrapper + field wrapper on edit post screen, so you can style different field groups differently.
+- Added: new method: get_field_group(): returns an array with info about a field group by using id or slug
+- Added: new function: simple_fields_fieldgroup().
+Works like simple_fields_value(s) but for a complete fieldgroup

 #### Version 1.0.4
 - Added: Add button added to bottom of the added field groups.
 Will be visible when more than 1 field group is added.